muratk3n/thirdwave/en/2020/07/migrations-anatolia.md

-—before the arrival of Turks ..  is a history of rich and breath-taking civilizations occupying this strategically centred piece of land situated between the Aegean, the Mediterranean and the Black Sea, and opened on the East to Meso- potamia and the broader Eurasian continent ...
+—before the arrival of Turks ..  is a history of rich and breath-taking civilizations occupying this strategically centred piece of land situated between the Aegean, the Mediterranean and the Black Sea, and opened on the East to Mesopotamia and the broader Eurasian continent ...

 And indeed, the Anatolia found by the first Turkish nomads was already